History of aerial warfare: 2022 Russian invasion of Ukraine

 The Russo-Ukrainian War became in 2022 the first conflict in two decades to feature large-scale aerial warfare.

 Additionally, the Russian invasion of Ukraine has seen a rise in a new type of aerial warfare involving small, commercially available civilian drones (generally quadcopters) that have been modified to attack enemy positions such as those in buildings, vehicles, and trenches.
 These attacks are often done by modifying these drones to be able to drop explosives such as grenades, or equipping the drone with explosives and flying it directly towards enemies to self-destruct.

 This differs from previous warfare involving unmanned aerial vehicles (UAVs) in that these drones are readily available in large quantities, easily accessible to civilian populations, and require substantially less space and resources to operate compared to traditional larger, fixed-wing UAVs.
 Apart from being far more accessible to civilian combatants and carrying little to no risk of casualties for the attacking side, they provide the added benefit of quick, high-precision attacks at a fraction of the cost of traditional UAVs.
 This makes them ideal for the type of urban warfare seen throughout the invasion of Ukraine.

 2025 India–Pakistan conflict

-On 7 May 2025, Pakistani security sources said that Indian and Pakistani fighter jets exchanged long-range beyond-visual-range missiles for over an hour, in what they described as the largest aerial dogfights in modern history.
-Pakistan claimed that three Dassault Rafales, one MiG-29, one Su-30MKI fighter jet, and one Israeli-manufactured IAI Heron UAV belonging to the Indian Air Force were shot down.
-If true, would first time that a French-origin Dassault Rafale has been lost in combat, reportedly having been shot down by the Chinese-origin Chengdu J-10.
-This, along with the performance of Chinese-origin PL-15E missiles in the combat, reportedly gained global attention.
+On 7 May 2025, Indian and Pakistani fighter jets exchanged long-range beyond-visual-range missiles for over an hour, in what they described as the largest aerial BVR fight in modern history.
+Two or three indian planes were shot down inside indian airspace.

-Indian military claimed that Pakistan jets were prevented from entering the Indian airspace and that "a few" of their fighter jets have been intercepted.
+Multiple factors were cited for the losses, including Indian rules of engagement that restricted both Suppression of Enemy Air Defenses (SEAD) and proactive engagements against Pakistani aircraft.
+Additionally, intelligence failures reportedly led to an underestimation of the effective range of the PL-15 air-to-air missiles employed by Pakistan.This engagement was considered a pakistani victory.

+Despite the initial losses, the Indian Air Force subsequently established air superiority over significant portions of Pakistani airspace.
+This was achieved through a sustained Suppression of Enemy Air Defenses (SEAD) campaign utilizing Harpy and Harop drones, which severely degraded the Pakistan Air Force's situational awareness.
+Subsequent Indian airstrikes targeted major airbases, resulting in the destruction of command and control centers, aircraft and UAV hangars, and surface-to-air missile (SAM) installations as well as cratering of runways.

+In response, Pakistan deployed surface-to-surface missiles, including the Fatah-2 and Hatf-1, though these strikes failed to achieve their intended objectives.
+Indian air defense systems maintained a high interception rate throughout the conflict, neutralizing a majority of the incoming projectiles, no damage were observed at indian bases and military positions.